 Having a space to work on your car (or just store stuff) is great.
-However, home builders take the view that the door to it is just that – a wide opening to get your car or belongings in easily, rarely do they think about keeping the warmth in or the cold out (and let’s not even start on noise), so usually, it’s just a thin door, either aluminum, fiberglass or plastic and all it does is seal a hole – no insulation or sound proofing at all.
+However, home builders take the view that the door to it is just that – a wide opening to get your car or belongings in easily.

-The Owens Corning kit has been designed for use on garage doors that are already insulated from manufacture – it fits neatly into the channel that’s left.
-The fiberglass itself is rated at R-8 insulation level, so when that’s fixed to the door, it will give you between 4 – 6 times better thermal performance and around a 20% reduction is noise, so you’ll be able to go that bit later with your work without complaints from the neighbors.
+The Owens Corning kit has been designed for use on garage doors that are already insulated from manufacturers.
+It fits neatly into the channel that’s left.
+The fiberglass itself is rated at an R-8 insulation level.
+So, when that’s fixed to the door, it will give you between 4 – 6 times better thermal performance.
+It will also give you around a 20% reduction in noise.
+You’ll be able to go a bit later with your work without complaints from the neighbors.

 Fitting the kit is straightforward enough.
-Although occasionally you may find that one of the plastic clips doesn’t hold that well – ensure that the surface of the door is cleaned fully before sticking the clip to it – you try using something like rubbing alcohol to remove any residue.
+Occasionally you may find that one of the plastic clips doesn’t hold that well.
+Ensure that the surface of the door is cleaned fully before sticking the clip to it.
+Try using something like rubbing alcohol to remove any residue.

 The Matador kit has a lower R-value than some of the competition, just 4.8 at 75 degrees, but nonetheless, it works well when installed correctly.
-This kit doesn’t use any stick-on clips or fasteners, and I feel it’s better for it – relying purely on being installed between the door rails makes it look neater and it won’t (can’t) come unstuck.
+This kit doesn’t use any stick-on clips or fasteners, and it’s better for it.
+It relies purely on being installed between the door rails makes it look neater and it won’t (can’t) come unstuck.

-Fitting is easy once you’ve measured up – you’re cutting the foam tile to be a snug fit in the channel, and then simply bend the tile (it will take an enormous amount of bend to actually break it) into place.
+Fitting is easy once you’ve measured up.
+Cut the foam tile to be a snug fit in the channel.
+Then, simply bend the tile into place.
+It will take an enormous amount of bend to actually break it.
 The whole door can be done in less than an hour.

-I also like that the whole kit weighs in at just 10 lbs, so there will be no need for adjusting the spring, or putting any further strain on the opener.
-Although if you’re doing a double sized door (with twice the weight), you may need some adjustment.
+The whole kit weighs in at just 10 lbs., so there will be no need for adjusting the spring or putting any further strain on the opener.
+Although if you’re doing a double-sized door (with twice the weight), you may need some adjustment.

-This kit is rated at R-7.5, the R-8 rating is with the existing garage door, and while that doesn’t make a huge difference, it’s worth knowing if you’re after maximum insulation.
-It doesn’t look as thick as some of the other kits, but the technology incorporated works – it’s a foam core that sits between two layers of a foil barrier, so it’s more about reflecting the heat or cold, rather than straight up insulation.
+This kit is rated at R-7.5, the R-8 rating is with the existing garage door.
+While that doesn’t make a huge difference, it’s worth knowing if you’re after maximum insulation.
+It doesn’t look as thick as some of the other kits, but the technology incorporated works.
+It’s a foam core that sits between two layers of a foil barrier.
+So, it’s more about reflecting the heat or cold, rather than straight-up insulation.

-For maximum benefit, it’s recommended that you leave a gap between the material itself and the garage door, doing this should result in a 95% reduction of passive heat transference between the door and material, which in turn should allow for a more comfortable experience in the garage itself.
+For maximum benefit, it’s recommended that you leave a gap between the material itself and the garage door.
+Doing this should result in a 95% reduction of passive heat transference between the door and material.
+This, in turn, should allow for a more comfortable experience in the garage itself.

 Simple yet very effective, the Reach kit uses two layers of a ‘bubble barrier’ – think along the lines of bubble wrap, sandwiched between a layer of radiant reflective coating to block around 95% of reflected heat (be that hot or cold).